brooksandrew/postman_problems/README.rst

 if solving the CPP is just one step in your problem, you'd like to poke and prod at the output, or you'd like to tweak the visualization or optimization parameters beyond what's provided from the CLI.

-The snippet below should produce exactly the same output as printed above in [CLI](#1.-cli).
+The snippet below should produce exactly the same output as printed above in `CLI`_.

 .. code:: python